robvanson/akouste/README.md

 - \>\>----------\<\< (10 -dashes or more) will be transformed into a visual analogue slider.
 - \<\<| text |\>\> becomes a text input field with the *text* as default value.

 All questions have to be answered (changed) before the subject can move to the next stimulus.
+Answers will be added to the Stimulus table with each question getting their own column, tagged Answer1, Answer2..., numbered in order of the questions on the page.

 [^1]: Version 1 has moved to [Github akouste-v1](https://github.com/robvanson/akouste-v1)
 [^2]: [Guidance for SToPS (PDF)](https://eprints.leedsbeckett.ac.uk/id/eprint/4126/3/Guidance%20notes%20for%20SToPS.pdf)